 Many moons ago, Tom suggested I stop frequently mentioning food in our posts.
 But, based on my special diet, which has enabled me to be well enough to travel the world for this past almost five years, it’s somewhat difficult to stay mum on the topic.

 When I wrote about Tom’s comments, many readers immediately wrote to say it was fine to mention food, recipes, and meals.
 They wanted to see what we were eating.
 And, let’s face it, food is a part of our daily lives in one way or another.

-Many of our readers continue to inquire as to recipes we mention in posts when something sounds appealing to their tastes and desires.
-Such is the case and motivation for today’s post when we posted a photo of a meal we made on Wednesday with a photo we posted yesterday.
+Many of our readers continue to inquire about recipes we mention in posts when something sounds appealing to their tastes and desires.
+Such was the case and motivation for today’s post when we posted a photo of a meal we made on Wednesday with a photo we posted yesterday.

-We continue to be on the lookout for new and taste-tempting recipes that fulfill our mutual desire for good food, healthy and rich in taste and nutrients.
-It’s a constant challenge when we strive for variety with the introduction of new local foods we may encounter along the way.
+We continue to be looking for new and taste-tempting recipes that fulfill our mutual desire for good food, healthy and rich in taste and nutrients.
+It’s a constant challenge when we strive for variety to introduce new local foods we may encounter along the way.

-For our new readers, let me reiterate what the diet consists of in a simple basis:
+For our new readers, let me reiterate what the diet consists of on a simple basis:

 - Grain free

 - Sugar-free (no fruit except avocado and tomato)), no agave, no honey, etc.